vladmorosanu97/frontend-from-zero-to-hero/Poo Principles/README.md

   This example is written in C# language.

-  Whatever you don't understand each part of code in c#, it's important to learn thease four principles.
+  Even if you don't understand the whole C# language from this article, it's important to learn these four principles.
 Why?
-Because these concepts are part of most common programming languages.
+Because they are concepts which you'll meet in almost all programming languages.

   * Link: [Four Principles of Object-Oriented Programming with Examples in C#](http://scottpantall.com/2017/09/four-principles-object-oriented-programming-examples-c/)